-Find out what you have to do and what your rights are when opening a bank account.
+Find out what you have to do to open a bank account and what your rights are.

 Proving your identity

-When you apply to open an account you have to prove your identity so the bank can be sure you are who you say you are.
-You will usually also have to prove your address.
+When you apply to open a bank account, you will have to prove your identity.
+Usually, you will also have to prove your address.

 - if you are claiming benefit, an entitlement letter or identity confirmation issued by the government or a local authority